 Elizabeth Keys

-Liz is an Associate at Wilkinson Stekloff.
+Liz was an Associate at Wilkinson Stekloff.
 Before joining the firm, she was a law clerk for Judge Amy Berman Jackson of the U.S. District Court for the District of Columbia.

 During law school, Liz served as Managing Editor of the Georgetown Food and Drug Law Journal.
 She also interned for Judge Paul L. Friedman of the U.S. District Court for the District of Columbia, Judge Michael R. Barrett of the U.S. District Court for the Southern District of Ohio, and the Department of Justice’s Civil Rights Division.
 Prior to law school, she worked in international management consulting in the life sciences and healthcare sectors in the U.S., U.K., and Switzerland.

-Liz maintains an active pro bono practice and has been recognized for her pro bono service on the D.C.
+Liz maintained an active pro bono practice and has been recognized for her pro bono service on the D.C.
 Court of Appeals’ Capital Pro Bono Honor Roll.

 Education